 - Prior to their first tour under Motown, the brothers are shown listening to a recording of Michael's solo hit "Rockin' Robin" in 1970.
 The song wasn't recorded until 1972 for Michael's solo debut Got to Be There.

-- Michael is shown having a dimple in his chin as early as the late '70s.
+- Michael is shown having a dimple in his chin as early as the late '70s (In real life, he didn't get the implant until 1986).
 His actor, the late Wylie Draper, had that dimple naturally, so it was less artistic license and more due to the actor's appearance.

 - The Victory Tour at the end is presented as a big triumphant event where the Jacksons finally come back together and perform.
 It very much was not that in real life.
 The tour was such a troubled affair and put Michael under so much stress that he quit the group after their final show at Dodgers Stadium, focusing instead on his massively successful solo career.

-- When it's revealed Joseph is cheating on Katherine towards the end, very little specifics are revealed.
-In reality, he had carried on a twenty-three year long affair with another woman and had a child with her, Joh'Vonnie Jackson, whom to this day the Jackson family refuses to acknowledge.
-The film portrays Joe and Katherine making up, but in reality the only reason she didn't divorce him was because her faith as a Jehovah's Witness prevented her from it.
+- When it's revealed Joseph is cheating on Katherine towards the end, very few specifics are revealed.
+In reality, he had carried on a twenty-three-year long affair with another woman and had a child with her, Joh'Vonnie Jackson, whom to this day the Jackson family refuses to acknowledge.
+The film portrays Joe and Katherine making up, but in reality, the only reason she didn't divorce him was that her faith as a Jehovah's Witness prevented her from it.
 By all accounts, it was the end of their marriage and they opted to live mostly separately until Joe's death in 2018 (although Katherine publicly denied the estrangement).

 - Berserk Button:

 - Young Michael Jackson is an especially sensitive boy, but nothing pushes his buttons more than talk of his older brothers getting married, as he fears marriage would threaten their membership in the Jackson 5.